techidaily/site-win11-tips/source/_posts/notable-nights-of-non-opening-notepad-your-solution-guide-for-windows-users.md

 To create a new user account on Windows:

-1. Use one of the[many ways to open the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+1. Use one of the [many ways to open the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Navigate to**Accounts > Other users** .
 3. Click the**Add account** button.
 4. In the Microsoft account window, click **I don't have this person's sign-in information** .
 ![Microsoft Account Sign-In Window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/microsoft-account-sign-in-window.jpg)

  Follow the on-screen prompts to create a new user account.
-Make sure you give the new account administrative privileges so that you can[move your personal files and data to the new account](https://www.makeuseof.com/windows-10-copy-files-between-user-accounts/) with ease.
+Make sure you give the new account administrative privileges so that you can [move your personal files and data to the new account](https://www.makeuseof.com/windows-10-copy-files-between-user-accounts/) with ease.

  Once you sign in with your newly created account, Notepad should open without problems.